Jalink-lab/Chromatic-Aberration-Correction/README.md

 ![menu](img/screenshot1.PNG)

-`Callibrate Affine` requires two ThunderStorm .csv files for `Positions 1` and `Positions 2`.
+`Callibrate Affine` requires two .csv files for `Positions 1` and `Positions 2`.
+They must each have at least two columns with `x [nm]` and `y [nm]`in the header.
 They must have matching coordinates.
 So the coordinates in the first row of `Positions 1` will be compared to to the coordinates in the first row of `Positions 2`.
 All positions are used to calculate the optimal affine transform.
 This is then saved in the `Output folder` with a name depending on the Wavelength. `AffineTransform<wavelengt>.json`

 ![menu](img/screenshot2.PNG)